erick805/rickylau-dev/content/blog/debug/index.md

 Hint: Click on the last bracket of your nested functions or objects, to see where the opening or closing brackets end for each bracket declaration.
 For nested brackets, I use Rainbow Brackets from VS code extensions for easy bracket distinctions through colors.

-Make sure there are no major linting errors, or else you will not be able to console.log
+Again make sure there are no major linter errors, or else you will not be able to console.log.

-##Approach your where & what to console.log()
+##A - Approach your where & what to console.log()

 When it comes down to console.log it breaks down to: